fsquillace/kyrat/README.md

     $ cd ~
     $ git clone https://github.com/fsquillace/pearl-ssh .pearl-ssh

-Then, write in your own `~/.bashrc` or in terminal the following:
+Then, write in your own `~/.bashrc` or execute in terminal the following:

-    $ source lib/ssh.sh
+    $ source ~/.pearl-ssh/lib/ssh.sh

 ## Quickstart ##